Karnak (comics): Fictional character biography

 Following Attilan's destruction during the Infinity storyline, Karnak goes on a rampage in New York at the start of the Inhumanity storyline.
 He is stopped and imprisoned by the Avengers.
-After warning Medusa to forget what she knows in order to prepare for a coming cataclysm, Karnak commits suicide by leaping out of one of the windows in Avengers Tower.
+After warning Medusa to forget what she knows to prepare for a coming cataclysm, Karnak commits suicide by leaping out of one of the windows in Avengers Tower.
 Months pass by and the Terrigen Mists that spread throughout the world during Inhumanity have revealed Inhuman hybrids living among humans, dubbed the NuHumans.
 Medusa reveals their existence to the general public, and NuHumans become integrated into New Attilan society.
 One NuHuman named Lineage joins Medusa's council, taking Karnak's place.
 Lineage's power is having the knowledge of all his ancestors.
 Lineage plans to use the Inhuman genome to destroy humanity and rule the Inhumans.
 Meanwhile, Karnak has wound up in a strange afterlife that he believes to be hell.
 He and an ally he meets here plans to escape this place, and they successfully find a door out while holding off strange creatures.
 Karnak uses his ability to see the weakness in things to open the door, and finds himself bursting out of Lineage's chest in the real world, killing Lineage in the process.
 He realizes that what he thought was Hell was inside Lineage, as Karnak is one of his ancestors.
 Karnak tells Medusa he knows that she has been an outstanding queen in his absence and rejoins her council.

-During the Civil War II storyline, Karnak was at New Attilan when Iron Man infiltrated it to claim Ulysses.
-Alongside Medusa and Crystal, Karnak was defeated by Iron Man and made off with Ulysses.
-Karnak joined Medusa, Crystal, and the Inhumans with them for a trip to Stark Tower.
-He nearly leveled it with his powers until the Avengers, the Ultimates, and S.H.I.E.L.D. arrived.
-Karnak was present when Ulysses projected his latest vision that involved a rampaging Hulk standing over the corpses of the superheroes.
+During the Civil War II storyline, Karnak is at New Attilan when Iron Man infiltrates it to claim Ulysses Cain.
+Alongside Medusa and Crystal, Karnak is defeated by Iron Man, who makes off with Ulysses.
+Karnak joins Medusa, Crystal, and the Inhumans with them for a trip to Stark Tower.
+He nearly levels the tower with his powers until the Avengers, the Ultimates, and S.H.I.E.L.D. arrive.
+Karnak is present when Ulysses projects his latest vision of the Hulk standing over the corpses of the superheroes.

 During the Inhumans vs. X-Men storyline, Karnak is attacked by a time-displaced Jean Grey who telepathically traps him.

 During the Secret Empire storyline, Karnak joins up with Daisy Johnson's Secret Warriors.
-While driving West, the Warriors encounter the Howling Commandos after falling into a trap.
+While driving west, the Warriors encounter the Howling Commandos after falling into a trap.
 After escaping, the team is found by the X-Men.